ranjithae/8086-Assignments/Assignment 3/Data Entry Analysis.md

 * The File naming can be made better by providing versions in that way it would be easy to track and consistent.
 * There are varying columns among the three sheets.
 Its good to maintain consistent column every year.
 * It’s clearly mentioned that the scientists collect data twice but nowhere the time it is captured in the spreadsheet.
-We can add time also with the date coulmn to the readings.
+We can add time next to the date coulmn.
 * There are three samples for each depth on a daily basis, but it is mentioned that readings are taken twice.
 There is no understanding on the three readings provided.
+* The zoom sheet has the cuni and chippo has separate column whereas the pond excel has species name, i would prefer using just the species name alone.
 * The graph plotted in both spreadsheets are for different columns.
 And the x and y values are not mentioned for these graphs.
 * There are few fields highlighted in the spreadsheet and no explanation is mentioned.
 * The Units are not mentioned for the required columns.